cockroachdb/docs/v2.0/architecture/transaction-layer.md

 Isolation is an element of [ACID transactions](https://en.wikipedia.org/wiki/ACID), which determines how concurrency is controlled, and ultimately guarantees consistency.

-Because CockroachDB aims to provide a highly consistent database, it only offers two isolation levels:
+CockroachDB efficiently supports the strongest ANSI transaction isolation level: `SERIALIZABLE`.
+All other ANSI transaction isolaton levels (e.g., `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
+Weaker isolation levels have historically been used to maximize transaction throughput.
+However, [recent research](http://www.bailis.org/papers/acidrain-sigmod2017.pdf) has demonstrated that the use of weak isolation levels results in substantial vulnerability to concurrency-based attacks.
+CockroachDB continues to support an additional non-ANSI isolation level, `SNAPSHOT`, although it is deprecated.
+Clients can explicitly set a transaction's isolation when starting the transaction:

 - **Serializable Snapshot Isolation** _(Serializable)_ transactions are CockroachDB's default (equivalent to ANSI SQL's `SERIALIZABLE` isolation level, which is the highest of the four standard levels).
-This isolation level does not allow any anomalies in your data, which is largely enforced by refusing to move the transaction's timestamp, or by aborting the transaction if its timestamp is moved.
-This enforces serializability in your data.
+This isolation level does not allow any anomalies in your data, and is enforced by requiring the client to retry transactions if serializability violations are possible.

-- **Snapshot Isolation** _(Snapshot)_ transactions trade correctness for improvements in performance for high-contention work loads.
-This is achieved by allowing the transaction's timestamp to be moved during [transaction conflicts](#transaction-conflicts), which allows an anomaly called [write skew](https://en.wikipedia.org/wiki/Snapshot_isolation) to occur.
+- **Snapshot Isolation** _(Snapshot)_ transactions trade correctness in order to avoid retries when serializability violations are possible.
+This is achieved by always reading at an initial transaction timestamp, but allowing the transaction's commit timestamp to be moved forward in the event of [transaction conflicts](#transaction-conflicts).
+Snapshot isolation cannot prevent an anomaly known as [write skew](https://en.wikipedia.org/wiki/Snapshot_isolation).

 ### Transaction Conflicts